streamnative/terraform-aws-cloud/modules/managed-cloud/README.md

 - `use_runtime_policy`: Enables the creation of the runtime policy for EKS addon services, allowing for a tighter set of restrictions for the Bootstrap role.

+You can also pass additional policies that StreamNative is allowed to work with by using the `additional_iam_policy_arns` input and providing a list of appropriate arns.

 Assuming you are authenticated and authorized to the correct AWS environment, create a `main.tf` file containing the following:

 ```hcl